-NILE COURT JUVENILE COURT CONTACT NAME JUVE (NILE COURT CONTACT PHONE NUMBER) - JUVENILE COURT CONTACT EMAIL PLEASE TELL US ABOUT YOUR EVIL DENCE BASED PROGRAM PROCESSES 1.
-How do you identify which youth to refer to EBPs? , 2.
-How do you engage youth to participate in EBPs?
-3. How do you support youth to successfully comple te EBPs?
-4. What do you see as the leading barriers to equity in access to EBPs in your juvenile court?
-5. Is there a specific racial/ethnic group you are struggling to engage in EBPs?
+JUVENILE COURT JUVENILE COURT CONTACT NAME JUVENILE COURT CONTACT PHONE NUMBER () - JUVENILE COURT CONTACT EMAIL PLEASE TELL US A BOUT YOUR EVIDENCE BASED PROGRAM PROCESSES 1.
+How do you identify which youth How do you identify which youth to refer to EBPs?
+2. How do you engage youth to part How do you engage youth to participate in EBPs?
+3. How do you support youth to suc How do you support youth to successfully complete EBPs?
+4. What do you see as the leading b arriers to equity in access to EBPs in your juvenile court?
+Is there a specific racial/ethnic group you are struggling to engage in EBPs?
 Which?
 Why do you think that is?
 What efforts have you made to engage them?
-6. What are your current efforts to address barriers in access to EBPs?
-ASUREABLE IMPROVEMENTS You data 0 0 . where the data indicates room for improvement.
-Based on this 7.
-Identify an issue and provide two strategies that w years. ill result in measureable improvements in the next two 8.
-What are the barriers for implementing these strate egies?
-9. What resources would be helpful to you to address s disparity in access to EBPs in your court?
+6. What are your current efforts to a ddress barriers in access to EBPs?
+TEGIES AND MEASUREABLE IMPROVEMENTS Your attached EBP numbers highlight one or more groups where the data indicates room for improvement.
+Based on this data: 7.
+Identify an issue and provide two years. strategies that will result in measureable improvements in the next two 8.
+What are the barriers for impleme nting these strategies?
+9. What resources would be helpful to you to address disparity in access to EBPs in your court?